klp/summer_text_analysis/README.md

 # summer_text_analysis
-A repository for a summer text analysis work
+A repository for our summer text analysis work.